NRCHKB/node-red-contrib-homekit-bridged/README.md

 ### Docker Install

-You can also pull a [docker image](https://github.com/NRCHKB/node-red-contrib-homekit-docker) containing everything needed to get started, thanks to [Raymond Mouthaan](https://github.com/RaymondMouthaan).
+You can also pull a [docker image](https://github.com/NRCHKB/node-red-contrib-homekit-docker) containing everything needed to get started.

 ### Getting Started